August 19th is National Aviation Day!

 The National Navy UDT-SEAL Museum is the only museum that is solely dedicated to preserving the history of the US Navy SEALs.
 The museum is located on the training grounds of the original Navy combat divers, the Frogmen.
 The Museum opened its doors on Veterans Day in 1985 and has grown to national stature in 2007.
 Their main goal is to educate through interactive exhibits while honoring fallen Navy SEALs and helping their families through the Trident House Charities Program.

 Note: Due to COVID-19, the museum will remain closed until further notice.
 Add this to your Future Florida things-to-do!
-Lastly, The National Naval Aviation Museum in Pensacola is the world’s largest Naval flight museum.
-It’s even one of the most-visited museums in the state of Florida!
-You can check out the rich history of flight and see over 150 restored planes representing the Navy, Marine Corps, and Coast Guard.
+Last on our list of flight museums in Florida is The National Naval Aviation Museum.
+The National Naval Aviation Museum in Pensacola is the world’s largest Naval flight museum.
+It’s also one of the most-visited museums in the state of Florida!
+You can check out the rich history of flight and see over 150 restored planes representing the Navy, Marine Corps, and also the Coast Guard.
 The museum has nearly 350,000 square feet of exhibit space and 37 acres of grounds for a fun-filled day of learning!
 Make it a day trip by checking out other Authentic Things to Do in Pensacola here!

 Comments are closed.